POPELVIN/alx-low_level_programming/0x0E-structures_typedef/README.md

 1-	Write a function that initialize a variable of type struct dog

 Prototype: void init_dog(struct dog *d, char *name, float age, char *owner);
+2-	Write a function that prints a struct dog